tj-django/django-migration-fixer/README.md

 ## Features

+*   Maintain a consistent migration history when conflicts occur as a result of changes made using different versions of the default branch.
 *   Resolve migration conflicts on PR branches
 *   Resolve migration conflicts on the default branch **(NOT RECOMMENDED)**
 *   Supports default migration modules i.e (`0001_....py`)